-Naval Safety Center begins enterprise-wide overhaul of Safety Professionals
+Naval Safety Center Begins Enterprise-wide Overhaul of Safety Professionals

-Graphic created for Naval Safety Center's (NAVSAFECEN) line of effort (LOE) 21-03 to refine and align safety professionals' competencies across the Naval Enterprise in 2021.
+The Naval Safety Center (NAVSAFECEN) has kicked off a line of effort to refine and align safety professionals’ competencies across the naval enterprise.

+“We are deliberately looking at human talent to ensure that we provide standardized training, development and quality of service to improve our brand as your safety advocate,” said Rear Adm.
+F.R.
+Luchtman, NAVSAFECEN commander.
+“Standardized safety professional development directly complements the force’s ability to achieve operational readiness to win in the battlespace decisively.”

+The effort will enable safety educators to develop competencies and aid safety professionals to more effectively manage safety programs and apply safety competencies.

 |Date Taken: